MrZhuNi/salome_shape/src/BuildPlugin/doc/edgeFeature.rst

 Edge
 ====

+The Edge feature creates one or several edges using already existing edges in other objects.

 To create edges in the active part:

 #. select in the Main Menu *Build - > Edge* item  or